aimilefth/6G_Versus_monitoring/README.md

 The `docker-compose.yml` file orchestrates a complete monitoring scenario using a dedicated bridge network called `monitoring` for inter-service communication.

 1.  **Prometheus** is started as the central time-series database.
-Its configuration (`prometheus.yml`) is set to scrape the `simple` and `multirate` clients every 2 seconds by using their service names (e.g., `pyjoules-metrics-client-simple:9091`).
-It is also configured with the `remote-write-receiver` enabled to accept data from the `remote-write` client.
+Its configuration is dynamically generated on startup by the `prometheus/entrypoint.sh` script, which uses variables from the `.env` file.
+This script configures Prometheus to scrape the `simple` and `multirate` clients using their service names (e.g., `pyjoules-metrics-client-simple:9091`) and enables the `remote-write-receiver` to accept data from the `remote-write` client.
 2.  **Grafana** is started as the visualization platform.
 It connects to Prometheus over the `monitoring` network.
 3.  **Three PyJoules Clients** are run simultaneously, each on the `monitoring` network and demonstrating a different method of sending data to Prometheus:
     *   `pyjoules-metrics-client-simple`: Exposes metrics on port `9091`, scraped by Prometheus.